Faculty Director

 Join Us

 Undergraduate Students: Are you an undergraduate student interested in being involved in clinical child research?
 If so, contact Dr. Breaux and the CALMER lab at CALMERlab@gmail.com with your name, major, GPA, and resume/CV.
 URAs must be a psychology major or minor and being willing to commit to at least two semesters as an RA.
-Please note - We are not recruiting undergraduate RAs for Fall 2024.
+Please note - You can contact us in early March to interview for the 2026-2027 school year.

 Interested in summer research?
 Consider applying for the MAOP Undergraduate Summer Research Internship (https://www.maop.vt.edu/Undergraduate_programs/summer_research.html).